 Classes at The Wing Chun Society Port Talbot

-A typical lesson will last from One and a Half - Two hours it will start with a run through of the basic foundation syllabus as a warm up and to get brain in to gear.
-Then we might devote some time to work on our forms and move on to practice some application or Dok sau / Chi sau, then spend time examining a principle or concept, usually reinforcing it with the use two man drill.
+A typical lesson will last around One and a Half hours it will start with a run through of the basic foundation syllabus as a warm up and to get brain in to gear.
+Then we might devote some time to work on our forms and move on to practice some application or Dok sau / Chi sau, then work on examining a principle or concept, usually reinforcing it with the use two man drill.

 Port Talbot Wing Chun Syllabus

 If you are new to the class, regardless of whether you have wing chun experience, you will be required to complete a foundation syllabus over 12 weeks.
 After this period you will be assessed, and assuming your standard, training ethic and attitude are correct, you will be invited to join our school.
 The school very much focuses on quality not quantity, so please keep this in mind - we do expect you to have the right mind set for the art.
 Following your foundation syllabus, you will then explore the wing chun hand forms (Siu Lim Tao , Chum Kiu and Biu Jee), Chi Sao Training, Wooden Dummy, butterfly Knives and Pole.

 Below is a brief outline of the system.